 \section{Empirical Evaluation}

-In this section, we evaluate an implementation of \texttt{Algorithm { SPA-ST-}super}.
-We implemented our algorithm in Python\footnote{ https://github.com/sofiatolaosebikan/spa-st-super-stability}, and performed our experiments on a system with dual Intel Xeon CPU E5-2640 processors with 64GB of RAM, running Ubuntu 14.04.
-For our experiment, we were primarily concerned with the following question: how does the nature of the preference lists in a given { SPA-ST} instance affect the existence of a super-stable matching?
+In this section, we evaluate an implementation of Algorithm {\sf SPA-ST-super}.
+We implemented our algorithm in Python\footnote{https://github.com/sofiatolaosebikan/spa-st-super}, and performed our experiments on a system with dual Intel Xeon CPU E5-2640 processors with 64GB of RAM, running Ubuntu 17.10.
+For our experiment, we were primarily concerned with the following question: how does the nature of the preference lists in a given {\sc spa-st} instance affect the existence of a super-stable matching?